The past few years have been transformative ones in the world of corporate learning.

 2. The slow and lengthy content development process

 Content is usually the first thing that comes to mind when you’re trying to build a successful internal training program.
-The most obvious options that L&D professionals tend to opt for are off-the-shelf or bespoke content.
+The most obvious options that L&D teams tend to opt for are off-the-shelf or bespoke content.
 Third-party content is often not ideal, simply because it is not tailor-made for specific business needs and because it may not stand up to the test of time, lacking in timely upgrades.
 Moreover, traditional bespoke content creation methods can also be long drawn out processes.

 Today’s changing times mean that you need to have a strategy in place to take advantage of your LMS to enable employees to create quality content in-house.
 Taking advantage of employee-generated learning allows organisations to make the most of both their employees knowledge and the full features of your LMS.